-To get a better idea of the path that lies ahead, this chapter summarizes the stages of the legal licensing process in Ontario.
+To get a better idea of the path that lies ahead, this chapter summarizes the stages of the licensing process for lawyers in Ontario.
 Each of the stages mentioned will be addressed in more detail later in this manual; however, this section provides an overview of the timeline and steps involved.

 1 Complete an Undergraduate Program

 2 Write the Law School Admission Test (LSAT)

 3 Apply to Law School and Complete your Juris Doctor (JD) Degree

-4 Write the Licensing Exam(s)
+4 Write the Licensing Exams

-5 Complete Ten Months of Articling
+5 Complete your Experiential Training

 6 The Call to the Bar (Become Licensed as a Lawyer)